 If you’re a student looking into possible careers or a working professional with a passion for information technology (IT), earning your degree may be a useful step toward pursuing entry-level IT positions.
 While not all entry-level positions require a bachelor's degree, there are positions for which employers prefer degree-holding candidates.1 Information technology jobs available to entry-level candidates may differ depending on the area of IT specialty for which employers are hiring.

-Choosing an IT Specialization
+Choosing an IT Concentration

-For example, a digital investigations specialization is designed to introduce students to the processes, tools and technologies needed to pursue a position investigating or combating web-based crime within an organization's IT department.
+For example, a digital investigations concentration is designed to introduce students to the processes, tools and technologies needed to pursue a position investigating or combating web-based crime within an organization's IT department.
 Similarly, those seeking a position that incorporates programming and development into their daily IT responsibilities may choose a degree program with a software analysis and development concentration.